Getting Microsoft Office on Linux is easy. This article covers three methods for running Microsoft’s Office software in

 The most widely used office productivity suite in the world is Microsoft Office.
-It doesn’t matter if your PC runs Windows or Mac, there’s a strong likelihood that you’re using Microsoft Office.
+It doesn’t matter if your PC runs Windows 10 or macOS, it’s likely that you’re using Microsoft Office.
 If you’re not, you have a colleague who is.

 But your PC runs Linux.
 How on earth are you going to install Microsoft Office, and use it without running into problems?

 You have three straightforward options, which we’ll look at in turn.